AbsolutelyLudicrous/schoolwork/transy-letters/hey-teachers-update-to-names-and-pronouns.markdown

 I originally came out as just Danne, that was because I hadn't chosen a first name yet.
 Sorry about that.

-I'm still largely okay with going by Danne, just for this year, because I'm still largely closeted in many of my classes.
+I'm still okay with going by Danne, just for this year, because I'm still largely closeted in many of my classes.
-I'd prefer to be addressed as Eostre, however.

 ---